zhangwei1984/Pktgen-DPDK/README.md

 **Sounds like 'Packet-Gen'**

 **=== Modifications ===**
+ - 2.6.6   - Fix compile problem when not SSE4.2 instructions are not supported.
+Allowing QEMU and other systems to build and run.
+Also added a patch to take into account huge reserved pages.
  - 2.6.5   - Added support for logging packet information.
  - 2.6.4   - It consists of 3 commits: improvements to the pktgen-random.c unit tests,
              the real CentOS compilation fixes and a small update to tap.{c,h} so they